TheUsefulLists/UsefulMods/Software/SoftwareBukkitSpigotETC.md

 # Bukkit, Spigot & ETC
-A list of Bukkit, Spigot & ETC loaders
+A list of Bukkit, Spigot, and other loaders

 Any suggestions/complaints?<br>
 Join our [discord](https://discord.gg/8nzHYhVUQS) or use the issues.<br><br>